top of page

 Our priorities this summer of 2024:

-1. we now have seven further practices who want to develop veggie box/bag pilots across West, Mid and N&E ICA - we're going to help them do that
+1. we now have seven (UPDATE JUNE 2024: 9!) further practices who want to develop veggie box/bag pilots across West, Mid and N&E ICA - and we're here to help

 2. continue to learn from and with the patients, communities, growers and VCSE and health care professionals we're working with